 SCED speaks on trade issues

-Following is the transcript of remarks by the Secretary for Commerce and Economic Development, Mr Edward Yau, at a media session on the impact of trade conflict between China and the United States (US) on Hong Kong after a meeting with representatives of major chambers of commerce and associations of small and medium enterprises (SMEs) today (September 19):
+Following is the transcript of remarks by the Secretary for Commerce and Economic Development, Mr Edward Yau, at a media session on matters relating to trade conflict between China and the United States (US) after meeting with representatives of major chambers of commerce and associations of small and medium enterprises (SMEs) today (May 10):

 (Please also refer to the Chinese portion of the transcript.)